rubenarakelyan/wackomenace.co.uk/src/content/blog/14-increasing-voter-turnout.md

 excerpt: Turnout in UK elections is lower than it should be, but it doesn’t have to be that way.
 ---

-**NOTE:** Some concepts have been simplified to keep this post readable.
+> Some concepts have been simplified to keep this post readable.
 For example, I use “polling station” to mean both “polling place” (the building) and “polling station” (the individual booth in the building) because most people don’t differentiate between the two.

 A few days ago, the UK held a general election.
 Turnout was 60%[^1], which is the second lowest since 1885.
 This means that 40% of the eligible population did not vote, which is a shameful statistic.